 Harbour City Health Centre

-Homes were “moved” to another subdivision to make room for this multipurpose commercial building.
+Homes were “moved” to another subdivision and re-sold as single family dwellings.This made room for this multipurpose commercial building.
 It is located immediately across the street from the Nanaimo Regional General Hospital.
 Covered parking and elevators to all floors make this modern handicap accessible facility a pleasure to work in or visit.
 The reinforced concrete and structural steel assembly format combined with the red brick cladding and oversized windows give this building a timeless beauty that will always hold its value.

 We chose the “Harbour City Health Centre” name, said Bob Wall, because “the harbour city” has been Nanaimo’s “nickname” ever since Francisco Eliza, the Spanish explorer, chose this location for his base of explorations in 1791.
 He chose this location because it was the only spot with two harbours.
 Wentjuysen Harbour (now called Nanaimo Harbour) from where the Port Authority controls shipping, and Departure Bay Harbour (which serves as the transportation hub for all of Vancouver Island).

 R.W.
-(Bob) Wall Ltd was not the first to develop this busy corner property by building “Madsen Centre” here.
+(Bob) Wall Ltd was not the first to develop this busy corner property by building “Madsen Centre”.
 The first developer was also a carpenter, a Dane named Knute Madsen, who constructed a lumber yard here a hundred years ago.

-This Heavy gauge “mixed use” professional building is built to a “non-combustible code”.
-It was assembled using structural steel columns and beams, re-enforced concrete floor slabs on steel “Q-Deck”, with two hour fire wall across the west property line.
-All while the 26 foot radius blue steel and glass canopy, the round tinted glass “curtain wall” corners and oversized parapet “crown moulding” detail, give this “counterpart architecture” and award winning timeless beauty.
+This heavy gauge “mixed use” professional building is built to a “non-combustible code”.
+It was assembled using structural steel columns and beams, re-enforced concrete floor slabs on steel “Q-Deck”, with two hour fire wall along the west property line.
+All while the 26 foot radius blue steel and glass canopy, the round tinted glass “curtain wall” corners and the oversized parapet “crown moulding” detail, give this “contemporary architecture” and award winning timeless beauty.

 Real Estate Webmasters Downtown Campus

 In 1874 George Norris founded Nanaimo’s first newspaper.
-He then built the iconic Free Press building to house it in 1893.
-In 1956 the third floor was removed following a tragic fire.
+He the built the iconic Free Press building to house it in 1893.
+In 1956 the third floor was removed by a tragic fire.
 It wasn’t until R.W.
-(Bob) Wall Ltd was hired by “Real Estate Webmasters” in 2012 to restore the Victorian Italian Architecture styled historic gem to its original glory, and once again make it structurally sound, did the third floor reappear.
+(Bob) Wall Ltd was hired by “Real Estate Webmasters” in 2012 to restore the Victorian Italian Architecture styled historic gem to its original glory.
+Once again making it structurally sound, when the third floor reappeared.

 As it turned out the biggest challenges were structural.
 Getting this 120-year-old building up to current structural and seismic building codes was tough.
-The existing perimeter foundations had to be “undermined” ten feet at the time to install heavy gauge reinforced “concrete footings” beneath them.
+The existing perimeter foundations had to be “undermined” ten feet at the time to install heavy gauge reinforced “concrete footing” beneath the foundation.
 Next structural steel “moment frames” were installed to support the buildings core, and “screw pilings” installed across the entire street-scape to support the new arched brick façade.
-All of which gave this “International Style” beauty at least another fifty years to serve Nanaimo from this prominent downtown intersection.
+All of this gave this “International Style” beauty at least another fifty years to serve Nanaimo from this prominent downtown intersection.

 The Vancouver Island Real Estate Board recognized this project as the “Best Commercial Renovation” in 2014.